OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 title: Runtime for Excel custom functions
 ---

-# Runtime for Excel custom function
+# Runtime for Excel custom functions

 Custom functions extend Excel’s capabilities by using a new JavaScript runtime that uses a sandboxed JavaScript engine rather than a web browser.
 Because custom functions do not need to render UI elements, the new JavaScript runtime is optimized for performing calculations, enabling you to run thousands of custom functions simultaneously.